-We honor the philosophies and techniques of traditional martial arts.
+We honor the values and techniques of traditional martial arts.

-We are disciplined in our training and in how we teach martial arts.
+We are disciplined in our training and in our approach to teaching martial arts.

 We are committed to developing each student to their fullest potential.